nik-yo/Resume/master.md

 -	Injected private key for custom authorization using jq and Azure DevOps secure files.
 -	Created Azure DevOps extension to move work items between swim lanes by using dropdown.
 - Automated moving work items associated with completed Pull Request between Kanban board columns.
+-	Setup Gated build to validate build before Git merge.
+{{- end }}
 -	Created dynamic Kubernetes workers deployment per Kafka topic using Helm, jq, and yq so workers can be scaled independently.
 -	Scheduled pipeline that automatically runs C# script (csx) to pull Azure resource metadata, commit, push, and create Pull Request.
--	Setup Gated build to validate build before Git merge.
+{{- if not .Top5 }}

 **Programming**
 -	Developed Visual Studio Extension to change the environment that local applications point to.
 -	Wrote bash and PowerShell scripts to connect AWS accounts and Azure subscriptions to CloudSaver app.
--	Developed a web page on CloudSaver app to self-configure SSO using React and ASP.NET Web API backend.
 -	Wrote applications to apply schema migration to all tables using idempotent EF script export, S3 event, Lambdas, and SQS.
+-	Update Visual Studio Extension to encrypt/decrypt value with DialogWindow, ToolWindow, and WPF.
 -	Saved $7,000/week by refactoring .NET 7 application to run on Linux ECS container.
--	Update Visual Studio Extension to encrypt/decrypt value with DialogWindow, ToolWindow, and WPF.
+{{- end }}
+-	Developed a web page on CloudSaver app to enable self-configure SSO using React and ASP.NET Web API backend.
+{{- if not .Top5 }}

 **System**
 -	Migrated OpenVPN configuration to new servers.